Agriculture in Guyana: Sugar

 Guyana exported about 85 percent of its annual sugar output, making sugar the largest source of foreign exchange.
-But the prospects for sugar exports grew less favorable during the 1980s.
+But the prospects for sugar exports grew less favourable during the 1980s.
 Rising production costs after nationalization, along with falling world sugar prices since the late 1970s, placed Guyana in an increasingly uncompetitive position.
 A 1989 Financial Times report estimated production costs in Guyana at almost US$400 per ton, roughly the same as world sugar prices at that time.
 By early 1991, world sugar prices had declined sharply to under US$200 per ton.
 Prices were expected to continue decreasing as China, Thailand, and India boosted sugar supplies to record high levels.